 Dickcissels are a grassland species often seen at the Conservancy's Dunn Ranch Prairie.
 Bill took this bird's portrait at Columbia Bottoms Conservation Area.

 Bill has photographed this same red-shouldered hawk's nest for several seasons.
-This year, three chicks (one isn't visible in this photo) survived to adulthood.
 Sticking its feet out of the nest is helping the chick on the left stay cool.

 Bill captured a shot of Missouri's state bird, the eastern blue bird, on a winter day at Shaw Nature Reserve.
 Blue birds prefer to live in meadows surrounded by trees.

-Bill photographed this prothonotary warbler while it was summering at Columbia Bottoms Conservation Area.
-Logging and drainage of wetlands in the bird's wintering grounds, especially in the mangroves of Panama, is harming the prothonotary warbler population.
+Bill photographed this prothonotary warbler at Columbia Bottoms Conservation Area.
+Logging and wetland drainage in wintering grounds are harming the prothonotary warbler population.